South Africa deports 90 Nigerians - Nigeria Today

 South Africa deports 90 Nigerians

+The South African government on Friday deported 90 Nigerians for committing immigration-related offences.
+DSP Joseph Alabi, the spokesman of the Lagos Airport Police Command confirmed the development to the News Agency of Nigeria (NAN) in Lagos.
+Alabi said the deportees, who are all men, landed at the Murtala Muhammed International Airport, Lagos at about 3.30pm.…

-The post South Africa deports 90 Nigerians appeared first on The Nation Nigeria.
+The post South Africa deports 90 Nigerians appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share